MYRIAD COMPETITIONS FOR UNPUBLISHED WRITERS

-We celebrated International Women’s Day with a feminist hat-trick: The Inking Women, edited by Nicola Streeten and Cath Tate, celebrates 250 years of women cartoon and comic artists; Marie Duval rediscovers the life and work of a ground-breaking Victorian cartoonist; and Ruth Figgest’s gloriously wry debut novel, Magnetism, unfolds an entangled mother-daughter relationship.
-All three books were published in March.
+We celebrated International Women’s Day in March with a feminist hat-trick: The Inking Women, edited by Nicola Streeten and Cath Tate, celebrates 250 years of women cartoon and comic artists; Marie Duval rediscovers the life and work of a ground-breaking Victorian cartoonist; and Ruth Figgest’s gloriously wry debut novel, Magnetism, unfolds an entangled mother-daughter relationship.

-Amongst the treats to come are highly anticipated new novels from two award-winning authors.
-Manu Joseph’s Miss Laila, Armed and Dangerous is a fierce, profound and intensely urgent portrait of contemporary India.
-Elizabeth Haynes, bestselling author of Into the Darkest Corner, untangles evidence from a Victorian crime that was never solved to deliver the compelling story of The Murder of Harriet Monckton.
+Amongst the treats this season and next are highly anticipated new novels from two award-winning authors.
+Manu Joseph’s Miss Laila, Armed and Dangerous (this month) is a fierce, profound and intensely urgent portrait of contemporary India.
+Elizabeth Haynes, bestselling author of Into the Darkest Corner, untangles evidence from a Victorian crime that was never solved to deliver the compelling story of The Murder of Harriet Monckton (September).